TRaSH-Guides/Guides/docs/Sonarr/Sonarr-setup-custom-formats.md

 ![!cf-quality-profiles](images/cf-quality-profiles.png)

-!!! info "Radarr Custom Formats can be set per profile and isn't global"
+!!! info "Sonarr Custom Formats can be set per profile and isn't global"

 ![!cf-profile-selected](images/cf-profile-selected.png)

 1. Profile name.
 1. Allow upgrades.
-Radarr will stop upgrading quality once (3) is met.
+Sonarr will stop upgrading quality once (3) is met.
 1. Upgrade until the selected quality.
 1. The `Minimum Custom Format Score` allowed to download.
 [More Info](#minimum-custom-format-score)
 1. Keep upgrading Custom Format until this score is reached. (setting this to `0` means no upgrades will happen based on Custom Formats)
-1. Your preferred language profile for your releases.
-(Original is recommended)

 At the bottom in your chosen profile you will see the added Custom Formats where you can start setting up the scores.